-E. Provost
+F. Provost

-As appropriate, the Provost may be involved in consultations with the VPRTT and the relevant Deans and Department Heads in receiving and assessing allegations of research misconduct, and receiving the results of research misconduct investigations.
-The Provost issues a written decision following receipt of the final investigatory committee report and the VPRTT's recommendation.
+The Provost issues a written decision following receipt of a final investigatory committee report and the VPRTT's recommendation.
+As appropriate, the Provost may be involved in consultations with the VPRTT, RIO, and the relevant Deans and Department Heads in receiving and assessing allegations of research misconduct.
 In the event of a final determination of research misconduct, the Provost may impose appropriate sanctions.
 The Provost's decision stands as the institution's final decision regarding the research misconduct complaint.

-F. Deans and Department Heads
+G. Deans and Department Heads

 The Deans and Department Heads ensure implementation of this policy and procedure in their respective departments.
-The Deans and Department Heads report knowledge of allegations of research misconduct to the Provost, VPRTT or RIO.
-The Deans and Department Heads also help ensure the cooperation of respondents and other individuals in their respective units regarding inquiries and investigations related to allegations of research misconduct, including, but not limited to the sequestration and protection of research records and/or other information and evidence relevant to the allegations.
+The Deans and Department Heads will report knowledge of allegations of research misconduct to the Provost, VPRTT, or RIO.
+The Deans and Department Heads help ensure the cooperation of respondents and other individuals in their respective units regarding inquiries and investigations related to allegations of research misconduct, including, but not limited to the sequestration and protection of research records and/or other information and evidence relevant to the allegations.